 Use the mixer to beat everything together until the white chocolate and the marshmallow cream are thoroughly melted and everything is combined.
 Then gently fold in the gumdrop pieces.

-Once the Gumdrop Fudge has been poured into a pan and has set, you can cut it into pieces and package it up!
+Pour the fudge into a prepared baking pan and let it set in the refrigerator for about 2 hours.
+Once set, you can cut it into pieces and package it up!

 - pinch of salt

 - 1 bag white chocolate morsels 11 ounce

 - Prepare an 8-inch square baking dish by lining it with parchment paper.
 Set aside.

 - Add white chocolate morsels and marshmallow cream to a large mixing bowl.
 Set aside.